Skip to content

 The Operator’s Profile section allows you to configure the operator settings.

-To manage the settings of an operator, go to the PBX Management > Setup > Operators section, select the operator and click the “Configure” button in the “Action” column.
+To manage the settings of an operator, go to the PBX Management > Setup > Operators section, select the operator, and click the “Configure” button in the “Action” column.

 The following sections can be configured: